stellarshenson/cookiecutter-data-science/docs/docs/stellars-philosophy.md

 | Data science with conda packages | conda |
 | Pure Python, fast setup | uv |
 | Traditional Python | virtualenv |

+## Acknowledgements

+This fork stands on the shoulders of [DrivenData's giants](https://github.com/drivendataorg/cookiecutter-data-science) - peeping over their shoulder at the excellent work they've done, then adding some opinionated tweaks while they do the heavy lifting.
+All credit for the original architecture goes to the upstream team.